nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 2. Download the latest `dukeDriver.jar` in the latest release from [here](https://github.com/AY2223S2-CS2103-F11-2/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for your Duke Driver.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar dukeDriver.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app may contain some sample data.<br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>